Routine Tests in Pregnancy

 First trimester screening tests

-Screening tests in the first trimester are done between 11 and 14 weeks and include blood tests and ultrasound exam to detect the risk of Down syndrome and trisomy 18.
-These results along with the mother's age detect Down syndrome in approximately 82-87% of the cases.
+Screening tests in the first trimester are done between 10 and 14 weeks and include blood tests and ultrasound exam to detect the risk of Down syndrome.

 Second trimester screening tests